radeon78/Battleships/README.md

 ### Define players

-Use PlayerFactory which helps in creating human and computer player.
+Use PlayerFactory which helps in creating human and computer players.
 Pass created players to the Start method as parameters.

 ```csharp
 var tokenSource = new CancellationTokenSource();